 Diverticulitis Treatment in Wichita, KS

 Diverticulitis is a condition that occurs when diverticula on the gastrointestinal tract become inflamed or infected.
 Problems with the diverticula usually stem from a tear within them.
 As board certified, fellowship trained gastroenterologists, the physicians of KU-Wichita Gastroenterology in Wichita, Kansas specialize in diagnosing and treating diverticulitis.
-If you suspect that you may be experiencing symptoms of diverticulitis, call (316) 293-3455 to schedule an appointment in Wichita, KS today!
+If you suspect that you may be experiencing symptoms of diverticulitis, call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 What Are Diverticula?

 Diverticula are little pouches that protrude outward from the intestines.
 These diverticula are harmless, and are even quite common among those over the age of 40.
 Typically, you will find diverticula forming in the lower end of the large intestine, also called the colon.

 Patients that have been diagnosed with diverticulitis normally report signs and symptoms such as:

 - Pain and tenderness of the abdomen, usually lasting for several days

 It is always advised to seek medical attention if you are experiencing constant pain in your abdomen.
 This pain could be a warning of many different types of diseases or injuries, all of which require proper diagnosis and treatment by a licensed medical professional.